vgobbo/rust-metrics-fn/metrics-fn/CRATE.md

 The metrics are collected and sent to _recorders_, which can integrate with metrics systems like Prometheus.

 In order to keep dependencies to a minimum, for each recorder there is an accompanying feature.
-These features are composed by `record-` and metrics system it enables.  **By default, all records are disabled**.
+These features are composed by `record-` and metrics system it enables.  **By default, all recorders are disabled**.

 The following metrics systems are currently supported:
 - Log (`record-log`): simply log the collected metrics, using `log::info!`; not really a metric collection system.